Dealing With Everyday Stressors

 Most people spend their lives trying to fix their weaknesses instead of leveraging their strengths.

-They’re so busy worrying about what they can’t do that they never fully utilize what they can do, which is a recipe for chronic stress and fulfillment.
+They’re so busy worrying about what they can’t do that they never fully utilize what they can do, which is a recipe for chronic everyday stress and fulfillment.

 Once you’ve identified your strengths, the next step is to lean into them hard.
 If you’re a natural problem-solver, seek out challenges that allow you to flex that muscle.
 If you’re great at connecting with people, put yourself in situations where that skill shines.

-But here’s where it gets really interesting: Your strengths can be your best tools for managing stress.
+But here’s where it gets really interesting: Your strengths can be your best tools for managing everyday stressors.
 Let’s say you’re facing a daunting project at work.
 Instead of focusing on all the areas where you might fall short, ask yourself, “How can I use my unique strengths to tackle this challenge?”

 If you’re creative, maybe you can devise an innovative approach that no one has thought of.
 If you’re detail-oriented, you can break the project down into manageable steps.
 If you’re a great communicator, you can motivate your team and everyone.